Douglas Wilson posted “Why C.S. Lewis Would Not Have Liked Me Very Much” (9/15/2017). Wilson writes:

 Self-pity is bad enough — it is a form of pride.
 Self-absorption seems related to this.
 Lewis adds two slanderous epithets, “ferocious” and “barbaric.”

 Here is R.L.
-Dabney — a prophet of Wilson’s own — deftly and deeply driving this dagger into the darkened hearts of those pretentious “apostles of a lovelier Christianity” and pious petitioners for a pseudo-psalter that conforms to their charitable and civilized sensibilities (I thought these Dabney quotes fit Lewis like a glove).
+Dabney — a prophet of Wilson’s own — deftly and deeply driving this dagger into the darkened hearts of those pretentious “apostles of a lovelier Christianity” and pious petitioners for a pseudo-psalter that conforms to their charitable and civilized sensibilities (these Dabney quotes fit Lewis like a glove).

 “This age has witnessed a whole spawn of religionists, very rife and rampant in some sections of the church, who pretentiously declared themselves the apostles of a lovelier Christianity than that of the Psalmist of Israel.
 His ethics were entirely too vindictive and barbarous for them, forsooth; and they, with their Peace Societies, and new lights, would teach the world a milder and more beneficent code” (R.L.
 Dabney, Discussions, Volume One, p.
 709).